Ha0Tang/SelectionGAN/README.md

 Once the dataset is ready.
 The result images can be generated using pretrained models.

-1. Download the tar of the pretrained models from the [Google Drive Folder](placehold), save it in 'checkpoints/', and run
+1. Download the tar of the pretrained models from the [Google Drive Folder](placehold) or [Baidu Drive Folder](placehold), save it in 'checkpoints/', and run

     ```
     cd checkpoints